 After building every Disney ride you can think of and riding it from the comfort of your couch-home, you’ll want to experience the real thing again.
 Or maybe you’re having some engineering difficulties and you need to do some technical research.
 Look, I may not be good at actual real-life physics, but dammit, I take my Roller Coaster Tycoon engineering seriously. #NerdAlert

-Anyway, at this point you’ll remember that obnoxious guy next to you on Soarin’ who was filming the whole thing and blinding your entire row in the process.
+Anyway: remember that obnoxious guy next to you on Soarin’ who was filming the whole thing and blinding your entire row in the process?
 Maybe the Cast Member working that day was feeling extra cranky and called him out on it over the loudspeaker, too.
+Why yes, it IS incredibly satisfying Voice of God people using flash photography on rides.

 Suddenly, your utter hatred of That Guy turns to curiosity: what did he do with those videos?
 Can you like … watch them?

-At this point a few months have passed and you might finally be ready to emerge from your couch cocoon as a puffy-eyed butterfly and attempt to eat something other than soup.
+At this point in your post-Disney Depressionjourney, you might finally be ready to emerge from your couch cocoon as a puffy-eyed butterfly and attempt to eat something other than soup.

 Well, the next best thing to being at Disney is eating like you’re at Disney.
 So throw your diet out the window (maybe run it over a few times to make sure it’s really dead) and start browsing some nostalgia-soothing Disney Recipes.